Cannabis Legislation 2017: We’re Tracking All Legalization BillsLisa RoughFebruary 13, 2017

 H. 170 – Would remove all criminal and civil penalties for the possession of two ounces or less of cannabis and the cultivation of two mature and seven immature cannabis plants for adults over the age of 21.
 It would not create a regulatory structure for retail sales.

 - Likelihood of passing: Vermont officials have been studying Colorado’s legalization for years.
 They came so close to legalizing in 2016, but were foiled at the last minute by fears about the opioid crisis.
 One year later, politicians and the public are more aware of studies showing that cannabis actually helps alleviate that crisis.
-This could be the year in Vermont.

 House Bill 1092 – Would legalize the home cultivation of cannabis for personal use by adults over the age of 21.